HSLdevcom/fav-service/README.md

 ```
 {
-  favouriteId: string,	required (must be in uuid format)
+  favouriteId: string,	optional (must be in uuid format, the service generates this value if it is not defined)
+  noteId: string, required
   type: "note", required
   expires: number, required (unix time in seconds after which note is automatically expired during PUT request)
 }